Military history of the Tang dynasty: Mail armour

-Mail was already known to the Chinese since they first encountered it in 384 AD when their allies in the nation of Kuchi arrived wearing "armor similar to chains".
-However they did not procure a suit of mail until 718 AD when Central Asians presented to the Tang emperor a coat of "link armour".
+Mail was already known to the Chinese since they first encountered it in 384 CE when their allies in the nation of Kuchi arrived wearing "armor similar to chains".
+However they did not procure a suit of mail until 718 CE when Central Asians presented to the Tang emperor a coat of "link armour".
 Mail was never used in any significant numbers (typically belonging to high ranks and those who could afford it) and the dominant form of armour continued to be lamellar.